 Following on from my last post on ‘Everything You Need To Know About Retinoids’, it’s The Medik8 Crystal Retinal 1 Serum review.

 I am 5 weeks into using this so this will be my initial thoughts.
-At 3 months, I will update this post to include my thoughts again – UPDATE NOW AT BOTTOM OF PAGE!
+At 3 months, I will update this post to include my thoughts again!
 As we’ve seen from my previous post, you need at least 3 months of consistent retinoid use to see the true benefits.

 Find out if I plan to stick with the Crystal Retinal Range or move on! 💥

 Just to say – remember, reviews should only ever be used as a guide.
 The results you may see from using the same products could differ because of age, climate of where you live, your current skincare routine… and the list could go on!
 Worth mentioning I thought 💕.